splunk/observability-workshop/docs/victorops/getting_started/index.md

 # Initial Setup

-1. Activate your login
-2. Configure your Profile

----

 ## 1. Activate your login

 You should have received an invitation to Activate your VictorOps account via e-mail, click the _Activate Account_ link and follow the prompts.